 You may receive an error message, but this is because the parameter to select a valid Query ID has not been updated.
 You can ignore those error messages until you have replaced the data source.

 Please note: As of May 2019 these tables do not contain any cost information pertaining to Materialized Views, Automatic Clustering, or Snowpipe.
 That information is contained in separate tables.

-Once you have connected to all three tables, right-click on the respective sample tables, and replace each with the appropriate table from your own Snowflake schema.
+- Once you have connected to all four tables, right-click on the respective sample tables, and replace each with the appropriate table from your own Snowflake schema.
 For example, right-click on QUERY_HISTORY_SAMPLE and replace it with the QUERY_HISTORY table from your own database.